nathaniel-m/shopify-app-remix-mongodb/docs/SETUP.md

         - Allowed Redirection URL(s):
           - `https://<your-url>/auth/callback`

+- I use mongoDb for my database
+  - Create a mongoDB account
+    - Create a deployment (for dev I make sure to choose M0 Free)
+    - Setup a User
+    - In the Connect to your application choose the `drivers`
+    - Copy the connection string from step 3.
+This will be entered into the .env file for `MONGO_URL`

 - I use Pino and Betterstack for logging.
   - Logs are stored in a file `app.log` in the `app` directory and sen to Better Stack
   - If you do not want to use Better Stack remove the transport in `lib/logger.server.js`